 rqlite

-is a lightweight, open-source, distributed relational database written in Go, with SQLite as its storage engine. v5.12.0 is now out and upgrades SQLite to 3.35.4.
+is a lightweight, open-source, distributed relational database written in Go, which uses SQLite as its storage engine.
+6.5.0 adds new management features, and improved diagnostics.

 You can download the release from GitHub.